-All that to say, a good line drive swing with a little swing power attached to it (63mph+) = more home runs.
-As long as hitters understand that their focus should be on the line drives and not the home runs, they’re on the right path.
+A good line drive swing with a little swing power attached to it (63mph+) = more home runs.
+As long as hitters understand that their focus should be on line drives and not the home runs, they’re on the right path.

 Not necessarily.
-The harder you hit a ball (exit velocity) the better chance you have of getting on base no matter what Launch Angle you hit it at.
-But as you move past 12U softball and the infielders don’t make as many errors, their arms get stronger and they can cover more ground, ground balls with launch angles below 8 (except for slappers) are usually gobbled up and the batter is out unless you shoot one through a hole.
+The harder you hit a ball (exit velocity) the better chance you have of getting on base.
+This is true regardless of what Launch Angle you hit it at.
+But as you move past 12U softball and the infielders don’t make as many errors, their arms get stronger and they can cover more ground.
+Ground balls with launch angles below 8 (except for slappers) are usually gobbled up and the batter is out unless you shoot one through a hole.

 Alright Coach Lisle, this is great, but what should I do with this information?
 What now?

-If you don’t have a radar gun or something to track launch angles, here’s what I suggest:
+If you don’t have a radar gun or something to track launch angle, here’s what I suggest:

-– If you have a hitter that grounds out more than they fly out and you can tell their average launch angle is always low, spend some time on Hitting Vault swing path drills.
+– you have a hitter that grounds out more than they fly out and you can tell their average launch angle is always low, spend some time on swing path drills.
 In the Hitting Vault, we have several hitting drills for launch angle, but these are my favorite:

-– If you have a hitter that you feel already has a great swing and you see nice line drive launch angles but not seeing them hitting the ball as hard as they can, focus on turns and lower body movements.
-My favorite Hitting Vault Drills: Separation Drill, Full Turns, Med Ball Toss, Lower Body Coil and The Hitting Vault Bat Speed program.
-Focusing on how to put more force into the ball.
+– If you have a hitter that you feel already has a great swing and you see nice line drive launch angle consistently, but not seeing them hitting the ball as hard as they can, focus on turns and lower body movements.
+My favorite Hitting Vault Drills for this are:

 A typical attack angle of the barrel on a groundball is -15 to 0.
-A typical attack angle of the barrel on a line drive is +5 to +20.
+On the flip side, the attack angle on a line drive is +5 to +20.
 A typical attack angle of the barrel on a flyball is +20 to +35.
 We try to have an attack angle of about 10 degrees.

 Most professional hitters have a consistent attack angle between +8 to +12 degrees.
-Most amateur hitters struggle getting through the ball and have a negative attack angle.
+Most amateur hitters struggle to get through the ball and have a negative attack angle.